Shock and awe as Dublin lay waste to Mayo

 What happened over the half-time break?
 Certainly in the draughty corridors of Croke Park, Mayo’s vast travelling army must have convinced themselves that they were in a great place, leading 0-8 to 0-6 and full of bounce.
 In the Mayo dressing room, the conviction was presumably the same.
 But whatever thought process had occurred in Dublin’s collective mindset rendered all of that optimism and what-ifs pointless and, if not foolish, then innocent.

-The power and cool, accurate finishing behind Con O’Callaghan’s two goals and the majestic point taking by Paul Mannion will feature in the highlight reel of this day in the years and decades to come.
+The power and cool, accurate finishing behind Con O’Callaghan’s two goals and the majestic point-taking by Paul Mannion will feature in the highlights reel of this day in the years and decades to come.
 But Ciaran Kilkenny was the furnace throughout this period.
-His fingerprints were all over that 10 minute spell, when he seemed to both challenge for every breaking ball and then immediately turn playmaker.
+His fingerprints were all over that 10-minute spell, when he seemed to both challenge for every breaking ball and then immediately turn playmaker.
 He caused havoc.

 The big Breaffy man was under severe pressure to find a county man with his restarts during this period and in truth, his only safe option would have been to thump the ball into the green and red sections of the Cusack stand.
 The danger was that Brian Fenton might have soared to intercept even that.
 Mayo couldn’t break out of their half and doubt, in all its guises, suddenly came screaming through them all.
 The best laid plans of mice and men often go awry.